Adresatov1998/Voice---Text/README.md

 2. The recognized text is automatically punctuated.
 3. In case of an error, the bot notifies the user about the issue.

+**Commands**
+ - /start - A welcome message and instructions on how to use the bot.